Utah vs. UCLA NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Utah and its opponents have gone over the current 60.5-point total in three of six games this season.
+- Utah has combined with its opponents to score more than 60.5 points in three of six games this season.

-- Saturday's over/under is 4.7 points lower than the two team's combined 65.2 points per game average.
+- The two teams combine to score 65.2 points per game, 4.7 more than the over/under in this contest.

-- This contest's total is 8.8 points greater than the 51.7 these two squads combine to allow per game this season.
+- These two squads combine to surrender 51.7 points per game, 8.8 fewer than this contest's over/under.

-- The average total in Utes games this season is 51.3, 9.2 points fewer than Saturday's over/under of 60.5 .
+- The 60.5-point over/under for this game is 1.3 points below the 61.8 points per game average total in Bruins games this season.

 Utah Stats and Trends